 - Valid cognition based on authority – equivalent to the Sautrantika assertion of inferential cognition based on conviction

-- Valid cognition through an analogous example (nyer-‘jal tshad-ma) – for instance, knowing what a zebu is by the analogous example of being like a white bull with a hump on its back and an elongated dewlap under its neck; or knowing that the Sanskrit word gavaya refers to some cattle-like animal since the word is a derivative of the Sanskrit word gaus, meaning cow.
+- Valid cognition through an analogous example (nyer-‘jal tshad-ma) – for instance, validly knowing how to travel to a destination by looking at the route as represented on a map.
+The classic example is knowing what a zebu is by the analogous example of it being like a white bull with a hump on its back and an elongated dewlap under its neck.
 This can also be classified as a type of inferential cognition.

 The Seven Ways of Knowing Voidness